younghhk/STT461/HW2.md

  Determine the number of days between the following datas: January 1 in the year 2018, and January 1 in the year 2028.

-3.a Write your own R function called, `ountdays`.
+3.a Write your own R function called, `countdays`.

 3.b Use the built-in `R` function `as.Date` to compute.

  **Problem 4**

-4.a Write an `R` function, *f4*,  that prints, with their row and column labels, only those elements of a correlation matrix for which abs(correlation)$\geq$ 0.9.
+4.a Write an `R` function, `f4`,  that prints, with their row and column labels, only those elements of a correlation matrix for which abs(correlation)$\geq$ 0.9.

 4.b Using `cara` data, print the resuluts of `f4`.